celtic01/Azure-Aks/README.md

-This repository showcases my improvements that I want to add to the original project for the purpose of going more in depth(https://github.com/thomast1906/DevOps-The-Hard-Way-Azure).
+This repository showcases the improvements I made to the original project DevOps-The-Hard-Way-Azure.
+The purpose of these enhancements is to dive deeper into various technologies and concepts such as Argo CD, Kubernetes, GitHub Actions, Terraform, and Azure.
+The following steps outline the changes and additions I made to the project:(https://github.com/thomast1906/DevOps-The-Hard-Way-Azure).

 1. Create a resource group, a storage account and a storage blob to store remote terraform state.
 ```